forax/java-guide/guide/chapter00-genesis.md

 ```

 ## Concatenation with +
-If we want to print a text followed by a value, we use the operator '+'
+If we want to print a text followed by a value, we use the operator `+`
 ```java
 System.out.println("the value of colorName is " + colorName);
 ```

-To create an object in memory, we use the operator new followed by the value of each record components
+To create an object in memory, we use the operator `new` followed by the value of each record components
 the following instruction create a Light with "blue" as color and 1.0 as intensity
 ```java
 var blueLight = new Light("blue", 1.0);
 ```

 To interact with an object in Java, we use methods, that are functions attached to an object.
-to call a method, we use the operator '.' followed by the name of the method and its arguments
+to call a method, we use the operator `.` followed by the name of the method and its arguments
 A record automatically declares methods to access its components so Light declares two methods
 color() and intensity()